hey-api/openapi-ts/docs/openapi-ts/configuration.md

 The experimental parser produces a cleaner output while being faster than the legacy parser.
 It also supports features such as [Filters](#filters) and more will be added in the future.

-The legacy parser will remain enabled for the [legacy clients](/openapi-ts/clients/legacy) regardless of the `experimentalParser` flag value.
+The legacy parser will be used with the [legacy clients](/openapi-ts/clients/legacy) regardless of the `experimentalParser` flag value.
 However, it's unlikely to receive any further updates.

 ## Config API